 As you weave your way through the stalls, look out for the activities and entertainment along the way that give the market its special buzz…

-Ride the big wheel
+Ride the big wheel (and the fairground rides!)

 The big wheel is an iconic feature of Lincoln Christmas Market every year.
 If you didn’t spot it already, you will find it on Westgate just outside the walls of the castle, among an array of funfair rides.

 Take a ride on the wheel after dark to get the most out of the experience.
 You will see the entire market lit up from above in all its glory, Lincoln Cathedral illuminated in colours, and views of Lincolnshire stretching out into the distance.